Aleph: Mathematics

 In set theory, the Hebrew aleph glyph is used as the symbol to denote the aleph numbers, which represent the cardinality of infinite sets.
 This notation was introduced by mathematician Georg Cantor.
 In older mathematics books, the letter aleph is often printed upside down by accident, partly because a Monotype matrix for aleph was mistakenly constructed the wrong way up.

 Politics

 The Mapai political party in Israel used an aleph as its election symbol, and featured it prominently in its campaign posters.

 Religion

 Guru Nanak, regarded as the founder of Sikhism, used the aleph to represent the oneness of God.
+Aleph is also the current name of a religious cult in Japan.

+Phonetics

+In IPA the aleph glotal plosive is depicted by Ɂ (unicode point LATIN CAPITAL LETTER GLOTAL STOP, U+0241) In earlier days of phonology a small arch based on Greek Smooth breathing or a doubled one (now depicted by Ꜣ, unicode point LATIN CAPITAL LETTER EGYPTOLOGICAL ALEF) was used for this purpose.